What’s in the THIRD EDITION

 In 2005 following a meeting between the authors and St Kilda a plan was drawn up for a new encyclopaedia which was envisaged would take around 3 years to complete.
 In outcome it has taken 12.

 With a new book layout the old 512 pages have only increased to 517 but the word count is up from 250,000 to over 800,000 and the additional substantial depth of detail has been achieved by, in addition to the authors' own research, the input and support from an academic team over the period who have scoured a myriad of original sources.
-All has had to be checked and cross referenced by the authors.
+All of which has had to be checked and cross referenced by the authors.

 Badge and shield and other heraldic illustrations have increased from 148 to over 350 and there are many other illustrations such as clan seats and castles.
 There is also a wealth of other family related images.